What is OmniUpdate?

 If you’d like even more technical details about Omni, check the OU Campus Documentation website.

 Here’s how to get started using Omni:

 - If you would like to start working with University Web Communications on creating an OMNI website, please submit our New Project Request Form.
-The staff in the Office of Web Communications will contact you to set up a meeting.
+The staff in Web Communications will contact you to set up a meeting.

 - If your department’s website is already in OmniUpdate and you would like access to it, please contact your department’s webmaster.
 If you are unsure who your departmental contact is, please email firstname.lastname@example.org.

 *OmniUpdate templates and support are not available for VUMC websites.
 Please contact the VUMC Web Team for assistance with VUMC sites.